 The "grande" pines still aren't quite grande enough to hide Sea World's ugly green roller coaster (which is out of place not only as the backdrop, but at Sea World itself), and traffic noise from International Drive can often be heard from the course.
 But the interior holes are peaceful, some holes even serene enough to make you forget there's $2 T-shirt outlets, scores of casual dining spots and countless discount ticket vendors just around the corner.

-Walking is allowed at Grande Dunes and the grounds are walker-friendly.
+Walking is allowed at Grande Pines Golf Club and the grounds are walker friendly.
 If you choose a cart, they come equipped with the ProLink yardage system which uses satellites and GPS and all those space shuttle-like goodies to help you choose between a 9-iron or wedge.
-Greens fees aren't cheap: $130 for non-residents during peak season, then to $95 in mid-April.
 Rolling (for central Florida standards anyways) hills and scores of sand bunkers are positioned throughout the course.
 Each green is well-protected, even more so after the redesign, so precision is a must on approaches or expect to hit the beach.

 Water is in play on five holes and every fairway is lined with tall grass or marsh.
 Miss the fairways at any point, and your ball will be gobbled up by the thick stuff.
 So bring a few extra balls, or buy them in the pro shop beforehand.